 I want to conclude this syllabus by incorporating some words from the Provost of our campus, Dr. Brad Stewart.
-The provost believes that the following strategies should help you to succeed and so do I.
+The provost believes that the following strategies should help you to succeed and so do I. These strategies are all pervasive in your syllabus.
+But I am attaching them here again to join him in his emphasis of of student success.

 - 1. Go to class never skip a class meeting - 2.
-Do your assignments on time - 3.
+Manage your time and do your assignments on time - 3.
 Talk to your professor - 4.
-Read everything including syllabus, textbook & handouts. - 5.
-Respect the Teaching and Learning Environment engage in the learning activity yourself and allow others to learn and follow the code of conduct. - 6.
-Use the Academic Support Services Centers such as the Library and the Social Science Computer Center!
+Read everything including syllabus, textbook & handouts.

+5. Respect the Teaching and Learning Environment - engage in the learning activity yourself and allow others to learn and follow the code of conduct.

+6. Use the Academic Support Services Centers such as the Library and the Social Science Computer Center!